Redriff, Tuesday the 28th of October, 1749

 You might wonder at the ease with which I break the oath, which Mr. Gulliver and I took, never to tell these intimate stories.
 But, as you will eventually understand and agree, I may now feel released from these solemn vows of ours.

-For example, it is with horror and pain that I recall how in one of his bursts of rage against me, when his mind fell victim to hallucinations and lies, he screamed and cursed me, claiming that I too was a despicable Yahoo[14a] and that once he trusted us all.
-"Even good Master Bates,’ yelled my poor husband at me, “Masturbates all the people he can get his right hand on, while he uses his left hand on himself!”
+For example, it is with horror and pain that I recall how in one of his bursts of rage against me, when his mind fell victim to hallucinations and lies, he screamed and cursed me, claiming that I too was a despicable Yahoo[14a].
+On another incident, his malice towards Master Bates, who was his tutor and patron when Gulliver learned the medical trade; Master Bates, who beseeched my father to marry me to Gulliver; Master Bates, the man I alternatingly thanked and cursed all those years, for beseeching my father to marry me to Gulliver...
+On that incident of lunacy, Gulliver was screaming: "Even good Master Bates,’ yelled my poor husband at me, “Masturbates all the people he can get his right hand on, while he uses his left hand on himself!”

 I was shocked, too.

 Yes, in the course of fifty-seven years of marriage, I witnessed my husband’s metamorphosis from a gentle, loving man, to a raving lunatic.
 I cannot help but love the good man for whom I long; but I abhor the monster he turned out to be.